Excessive Heat Warning continues across Chicago area; storms expected later

 CHICAGO — Another day of dangerously high temperatures and humidity is in store Wednesday for the entire Chicago area.

-An Excessive Heat Warning is in effect for the pink counties (in the map below) and a Heat Advisory is in effect for the orange counties until 8 p.m.
-Wednesday.
+Midway and O’Hare have reached 90-deg for the 9th and 4th time respectively to date this year.
+And a high temp record appears within reach today.

+An excessive heat warning remains in effect through 8 p.m.
 Heat indices could reach 100-109 degrees.

-Scattered thunderstorms this evening and into the overnight could be strong to severe.
-There’s a Marginal (1) to Slight (2) risk of severe storms.
+Scattered thunderstorms are possible Wednesday evening and into the overnight.
 Damaging winds is the greatest threat, but hail and even isolated tornadoes are possible.

 Some Chicago residents still have no power amid the heat due to Monday night’s storms.
 A senior living building and an adjacent apartment complex at E. 74th St. and S. Exchange were still without power until 8 p.m.